 This.
 Is.
 Us.

 - THE BEGINNING we started traveling in a Tahoe, a car with 3 rows is a must.
-It worked okay but there wasn’t much storage for 5 people and we had to pack things on the roof.
+It worked okay but there wasn’t much storage for 5 people.
+We always had to pack things on the roof.
 This lead to a lot of frustration when unpacking and packing again to hit our next destination.